vtran-29/course-name/index.md

 # Some of my projects ...

-Below are some of the projects that I have worked on during my time at the University of Iowa.
+Below are some of the projects that I have worked on during my time at the University of Iowa:

 ## 1. Predicting manufactured house prices pre- and post-COVID19